demiaster/treegen/production/helpcard/helpcard_flower.md

 *Reset All Changes*:
     #id: internalname

     Reset changes applied with the scuplt tool.

-*End*:
-    #id: internalname

-    Press to quit sculpting mode and save changes.

 ~~~
 ~~~